 The general musculoskeletal examination (GMSE) is designed to build directly on the sequence and techniques taught in the SMSE.
 It is intended to provide a comprehensive assessment of joint inflammation through the use of palpation and permits the recognition of joint swelling, essential to the physical diagnosis of arthritis.
 The skills involved require practice and careful attention to detail, but the proper techniques of joint palpation can be mastered on normal individuals.
 The GMSE is clinically useful as the initial examination in individuals with generalized musculoskeletal complaints (possible arthritis or connective tissue disease) and in individuals with apparently local or regional musculoskeletal complaints found to have additional abnormalities on the SMSE.
 With practice, the GMSE can be preformed in ∼6 to 8 minutes.

-The regional musculoskeletal examinations (RMSE) of the shoulder, knee, neck, and low back are designed to build on ...
+The regional musculoskeletal examinations (RMSE) of the shoulder, knee, neck, and low back are designed to build on the sequences ...